github0null/eide/README_EN.md

 > #### for the author's test environment is limited, so if you encounter a bug, you are welcome by [github -> issue](https://github.com/github0null/eide/issues) for feedback

 > #### Warnings: you should install JLink driver in your PC before use JLink tools

+- ### [v1.0.6]
+- Fixed header file not copied when importing Keil project
+- Increased validation of the Keil path
+- Added compile-mode Settings (8051 chip to support larger RAM and ROM) and the option to remove unused functions (to reduce code size) for the C51 project

+****

 - ### [v1.0.5]
 - Add JLink uploader, C51 is not supported